MFR6340/theenglishextension.org/open-world-2/unit-5: Hard Times.md

 # Open World 2, Unit 5: Hard Times
 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission which will be used to purchase books for classrooms.*

-**This unit focuses on what life was like 150 years ago in the British Empire during the times of Queen Victoria.
-The period span from 1837-1901 in the UK.
-Victorian influence was felt in other English-speaking countries.
+**This unit focuses on what life was like 150 years ago in the British Empire during the times of Queen Victoria, the period from 1837-1901.
+Victorian influence was felt in other English-speaking countries as well.
 Here are some literature ideas to delve further into this theme:**

 ### Horrible Histories: Villainous Victorians, by Terry Deary